Sunday, November 24, 2024

 Environmental Sustainability:

 • We maintain that there is a direct correlation between population intensification and environmental degradation.
-To that end, we believe the City should reject further massive development projects such as Appleby/Fairview and 1200 King Road on the grounds that these projects present significant flooding risks and negatively impact the surrounding greenspaces.
+To that end, we believe the city should reject further massive development projects such as Appleby/Fairview and 1200 King Road on the grounds that these projects present significant flooding risks and negatively impact the surrounding greenspaces.

 • We believe that positive measures to address climate change should focus on enhanced tree planting, broader use and application of permeable concrete, and widespread adoption of bioswales.